Expertise

 • Bias related to being familiar with the interviewer

-• Decline in landline phone use and difficulty in obtaining cell phone numbers
+• Decline in landline phone usage and difficulty in obtaining mobile numbers

-• Growing reluctance to accept calls from unknown sources
+• Increasing reluctance towards calls from unknown sources

 Online panels / CAWI (Computer Assisted Web Interviewing)